 - Bergamot essential oil should not be used before exposure to the sun or a sunbed.

 - Lemongrass, Citronella, May Chang and tea-tree should not be used on children under two years old or on sensitive skin.

-- When massaging children under 6 years old, no more than 2 drops of essential oil per 10mls (two teaspoons) of vegetable oil or lotion blending base should be used, and no more than 2 drops of essential oil should be added to their bath or vaporiser.
+- When massaging children under 6 years old, no more than 2 drops of essential oil per 10mls (one tablespoon) of vegetable oil or lotion blending base should be used, and no more than 2 drops of essential oil should be added to their bath or vaporiser.

 - Essential oils, even when diluted, should be used with caution on children under two years old.

 - All pure essential oils should be kept out of reach of children.
 If a child accidentally swallows any essential oil, seek urgent medical attention.